 When someone burglarizes your car, it’s common that they break windows to gain entry.
 In most cases, your comprehensive insurance would pay for any repairs you need.
 All you’d need to do is pay the deductible.

-Full glass insurance is also an option to repair or replace your windows after a break-in.
-It fixes your windows without needing you to pay a deductible.
+Full glass coverage is also an option to repair or replace your windows after a break-in.
+It fixes your windshield without needing you to pay a deductible.
 Some states, such as Arizona and New York, require insurers to offer this coverage to you.
 To get it, you’ll need to add it to your policy and pay a bit extra each month.

 A few states are what many in the auto insurance industry refer to as a zero-deductible state.
 This is where the state requires insurers to repair or replace your windshield or other auto glass for free.
 The zero-deductible states are: